 - Stickers, glitter, and anything else you can think of to make the cards colorful and fun!

 While the specific writing requirement attached to this activity will vary depending on the age group, one idea is for middle schoolers to write one to two properly structured paragraphs.
 You may ask them to provide reasons to celebrate their caregiver, or to write a reflection on their favorite memory with this person.

 2. The Something Special Awards

-In this activity, students can showcase their artistic skills to create an award for their mother, caregiver, or other women role models in their lives.
+In this Mother’s Day activity for elementary students, children can showcase their artistic skills to create an award for their mothers, caregivers, or other role models in their lives.
 You will need: